Reed-CompBio/spras/docs/htcondor.rst

 #.
 Build an Apptainer ``.sif`` image for each algorithm you intend to
    run, placing each one in ``images/``.
-As with the SPRAS runtime image, these must be built for the ``linux/amd64`` architecture.
+As with the SPRAS runtime image, these must be built for the ``linux/amd64`` architecture, and -- as noted in the warning above -- the ``apptainer build`` commands below should be run from within an interactive build job (or on your local machine), **not** directly on the Access Point.
 For example, to pre-build the Omics Integrator 1 and PathLinker images:

    .. code:: bash